 The sudden, abrupt removal by Jesus of His church from the world is an event which will happen soon in history.
 It’s in the plan and timing of God.
 The date of the Rapture is unannounced, but God’s people can know the times they live in which signal this event as imminent.
 That abrupt removal of the true church by Jesus is popularly called the "Rapture of the church."

 The date of the Rapture is not given in the New Testament.
 It’s been imminent for twenty centuries.
 The Rapture could take place today.
-If it had taken place a hundred years ago, you and I would missed out.
+If it had taken place a hundred years ago, you and I would have missed out.
+The current delay is to allow adding in the final few of the church-age elect to come into the family.

 (Greek, harpagisometha, from harpazo.
 The Latin Vulgate translates the Greek ἁρπαγησόμεθα as rapiemur meaning "we are caught up" or "we are taken away" from the Latin verb rapio meaning "to catch up" or "take away.")
 Paul's two letters to the Thessalonians give details about the catching up of the Bride of Christ by her Bridegroom, Jesus.
 The Church Jesus is now building is also called "the Body of Christ"--a masculine symbol.

 "But I do not want you to be ignorant, brethren, concerning those who have fallen asleep, lest you sorrow as others who have no hope.
 For if we believe that Jesus died and rose again, even so God will bring with Him those who sleep in Jesus.
 For this we say to you by the word of the Lord, that we who are alive and remain until the coming (parousia) of the Lord will by no means precede those who are asleep.In his second letter to the Thessalonians, the Apostle clarified events associated with the Rapture.